sammyd/SwiftJSONShootout/JSONShootOut.md

 - `<|?` __parse optional value__.
 This works in exactly the same way as the previous operator, only allows parsing into optional values.
 This means that the parsing chain will not fail if the specified field is `null` or cannot be found.
+- `<^>` __map__.
+This takes a function `T -> U` and an optional input `T?` and returns an optional output `U?`.
+In the parsing chain, the function is the curried `create` function, the optional input is the output from the value parsing function.
+The output is now an optional function - comprising the input `create` function, with one less level of currying.
+- `<*>` __apply__.
+This is very similar to the __map__, only this time the function it operates on is optional itself - i.e. `(T -> U)?`.
+This matches with the result from the parsing chain; if a result cannot be parsed then the output will be none.
+Otherwise, the output will be a curried `create` function with the more recent input parameter applied.

 In addition to the ones used above, the following are also important: